Kennedykp/spa-questionaire/README.md

-Different question sets for single and married customers Option to save and continue filling out the questionnaire at a later time Mobile-friendly design for ease of use on all devices 🚀 Getting Started
+Different question sets for single and married customers Option to save and continue filling out the questionnaire at a later time Mobile-friendly design for ease of use on all devices
-To run the SPA Questionnaire Web App on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/yourusername/your-repo.git Set up your MySQL database by importing the database.sql file included in the project Update the database credentials in config.php
-Start the PHP development server: php -S localhost:8000 Open your browser and go to http://localhost:8000
 💻 Technologies Used
 PHP
 CSS